daffamuliya/balanjo/README.md

 ## Server

 Is the part of app that writes in node js, it runs on server side.
-In runs in (http://localhost:3001) by writing command npm start in terminal.
+It runs in (http://localhost:3000) by writing command npm start in terminal.

 ## Client

 Is the part of app that contain react app.
-In runs in (http://localhost:3000) by writing command npm start in terminal.
+In runs in (http://localhost:3001) by writing command npm start in terminal.

 # Getting Started with Create React App